mojorisin24/mojorisin24.github.io/_teaching/nsc298-neuroimaging-journal-club.md

 - Curated weekly readings across modalities such as fMRI, EEG, iEEG, MEG, and TMS
 - Led critical discussions and structured journal evaluations
 - Designed and delivered supplemental material on statistics and methodology
+- Designed and delivered supplemental material on statistics and methodology
 - Coordinated student presentations and supported peer-led discussions

 The course fostered advanced critical thinking and methodological fluency in imaging research, especially during an evolving era of cognitive neuroscience.